gunjan-sharma2020/reflections/sprint-3/my-reflections-sprint-3.md

 # My Reflections - Sprint Three

-In addition to the challenge specific reflections, answer the following questions in your reflection:
+In addition to the challenge specific reflections, answer the following questions:

-- How confident are you with each of the Learning Competencies?
+### How confident are you with each of the Learning Competencies?

-- Which parts of the this sprint made you feel cool?
+### Which parts of the this sprint made you feel cool?

-- Which parts of this sprint made you angry?
+### Which parts of this sprint made you angry?

-- How many times during this sprint did you want to give up?
+### How many times during this sprint did you want to give up?
 Why didn't you?
 Do you still think you might give up?

-- Do you still want to be a programmer?
+### Do you still want to be a programmer?
 Why?